githubmave/Sprint1-ko-wai-koe-2/ian-montgomery.md

 I grew up in Wisconsin, USA
-My family is from the Unites States of America
+My family is from the United States of America
 My name is Ian Montgomery